-Underfloor heating is an easy and energy efficient way to warm your home, and to keep your toes cosy.
+Underfloor heating is an easy and energy efficient way to warm your home and to keep your toes cozy.
 Although the cost of installing radiant heating is higher than the installation cost of traditional radiators, there are various options available to suit your budget and it’s worth keeping in mind that underfloor heating provides substantial cost savings on your energy bills in the longer term.

 When remodeling your bathroom, radiant floor heating is especially worth thinking about.
 You will save a lot on the labor cost if the flooring is being lifted up and changed anyway.
 The comfort and the cost savings of running the system on your heating bills will work out to your advantage in a longer run.

 > ESTIMATE your underfloor heating RUNNING COST HERE

 > VIEW the Warmup electric underfloor heating PRODUCT RANGE HERE